 1/2 cup applesauce or fruit puree

-A pinch of cinnamon, ginger, nutmeg (for babies above 8 months)
+A pinch of cinnamon, ginger, nutmeg (for babies above eight months of age)

-Method: Mix all the items in the ingredients section together in a bowl and roll them into small balls.
-This makes for some interesting and nutritious finger food for baby.
+Method: Mix all the items together in a bowl, and roll them into small balls.
+This makes for interesting and nutritious finger food for the baby.